BeckySkel/fullstack-project-4/documents/TESTING.md

 ### Homepage (https://pp4-recipebook.herokuapp.com/)
 - All internal links tested manually on **29/12/22** and found to be working as intended
 - All external links (social media links) tested manually on **29/12/22** and found to be working as intended
+- All dynamic content tested manually on **29/12/22** and found to be working as intended
+- All login-state sensitive content and links tested manually on **29/12/22** and found to be working as intended

 ### Browsing pages
+- - All dynamic content tested manually on **29/12/22** and found to be working as intended
 #### New (full) (https://pp4-recipebook.herokuapp.com/browse/new)
 - All internal links tested manually on **29/12/22** and found to be working as intended
 - All forms (search) tested manually on **29/12/22** and found to be working as intended
 #### Gluten Free (empty) (https://pp4-recipebook.herokuapp.com/browse/gluten-free)
 - All internal links tested manually on **29/12/22** and found to be working as intended
 - All forms (search) tested manually on **29/12/22** and found to be working as intended
+- All login-state sensitive content and links tested manually on **29/12/22** and found to be working as intended

 #### Search Results (https://pp4-recipebook.herokuapp.com/search/)
 - All internal links tested manually on **29/12/22** and found to be working as intended
+- All dynamic content tested manually on **29/12/22** and found to be working as intended
+- All login-state sensitive content and links tested manually on **29/12/22** and found to be working as intended

 #### Login (https://pp4-recipebook.herokuapp.com/accounts/login/)
 - All internal links tested manually on **29/12/22** and found to be working as intended